aviaryan/awesome-no-login-web-apps/README.md

 ### Communication

+* [qKast](https://qkast.com/) - Live broadcast internet content.
+Use a web clipper and broadcast to a group.
 * [Tlk.io](https://tlk.io/) - Create a room with any url (eg `tlk.io/some-room`) you wish and chat in groups
 * [Discord](https://discordapp.com/) - Voice and text conference online.
 Username is asked at start to create a temp avatar
 * [Gruveo](https://www.gruveo.com/) - Video conference online.
 Just like tlk.io, easy to remember custom urls